Who Can Benefit From Professional Headshots?

 Once you’ve narrowed down your search to a few photographers:

-- or at least speak to them on the phone to see if you relate to each other.
+- Speak to them on the phone to see if you relate to each other.

 You would most certainly do this with your realtor, investor etc, make sure to do it with your photographer too.
 And during this discussion, remember to ask how the final product will be delivered.
 Every photographer uses a slightly different vehicle.
 Make it clear what you have in mind, and ensure the photographer is willing to provide this type of service.